-Those applicants, whose transcripts indicate less than the required 2.00 cumulative GPA at the time of their application to CAU, may be accepted on a conditional status, as authorized by the Program Director.
+In accordance with the institutional Conditional Admission Policy, those applicants, whose transcripts indicate less than the required 2.00 cumulative GPA at the time of their application to AU, may be accepted on a conditional status, as authorized by the Program Director.
 A recommendation must be forwarded to the Program Director from the Admissions Office for discretionary evaluation.
 If an applicant is admitted to the program with a grade point average (GPA) of less than 2.0, the applicant's admission is subject to enrollment, using the Challenge Criteria.
 Any student enrolling under this status is limited to a maximum of nine (9) credits.